needle-wang/bash-rolling/README.md

 **volume_in_hhkb.sh:**
 use amixer to adjust volume.
-release the right hand, and set a hotkey.
+set a global hotkey in linux DE.

 **vpn-route.sh:**
 chnroutes.py's wrapper.